maze88/covid-wave-normalizer/README.md

 ## What to do with output

 - Plotting the output data on a chart in a spreadsheet is highly recommended!
-- Besides that, arguing on the internet with conspiracy theorists and anti-vaxxers *might* be fun...
+- Besides that, arguing on the internet with conspiracy theorists and anti-vaxxers *might* be entertaining...

 ### Note:

 Not all countrys' data has the required columns to perform this calculation.
-ISO codes USA and ISR, for example, do!
+ISO codes ISR and USA, for example, do!